 One positive finding of the Public Agenda report is that coaches and teachers often fill the role that guidance counselors do not in contemporary high schools.
 Two-thirds of survey respondents said that they had a teacher in high school who “really took an interest in them personally and encouraged them to go to college.”
 And three-fourths of survey respondents said they had a teacher or coach who “really inspired them and motivated them to do their best.”

 In their response to the report, the American School Counselor Association said that they hoped that this report would “highlight the need for supporting school counselors so they can be effective” rather than being used as evidence that school counselors should be eliminated.

-Indeed, the report does seem to show that the problem is not so much that guidance counselors are ineffective, but rather they are often unable to do their jobs for the large number of students to whom they are assigned.
+Indeed, the report does seem to show that the problem is not so much that guidance counselors are ineffective, but rather they are often unable to do their jobs for a large number of students to whom they are assigned.